 - For file-upload questions, you cannot actually upload a file in the Question Previewer.
 To test that functionality, add the question to an assignment and use the Student View to submit a file on the assignment.

-- For manually-graded question types — file-upload, essay, and PencilPad — all submissions are automatically marked as correct.
+- For manually-graded question types — short answer, essay, file-upload, and Show My Work — all submissions are automatically marked as correct.

 If more than one response might be correct, provide each alternative